Morgan Stanley, Houlihan Lokey top tech sector M&A financial advisers in Q1-Q3 2023

-Morgan Stanley and Houlihan Lokey topped the list of mergers and acquisitions (M&A) financial advisers in the technology, media, and telecom (TMT) sector in the first three quarters (Q1-Q3) of 2023, according to GlobalData’s latest league table.
+Morgan Stanley and Houlihan Lokey topped the list of mergers and acquisitions (M&A) financial advisers by value and volume, respectively, in the technology, media, and telecom (TMT) sector in the first three quarters (Q1-Q3) of 2023, according to GlobalData’s latest league table.

 GlobalData, a leading data and analytics company, ranks advisers based on the value and volume of M&A deals on which they advised.